SkymouseStudios/skymse-jekyll/_drafts/a-walk-through-branding-skymouse.md

 * Guest login and accounts
 * Easy add new post types (i.e. new employees, new case studies, new event, new research report)
 * Schema.org markup throughout
-* Raw sourcecode
+* Raw source code
 * Custom icons
-* Original Copywriting
+* Original Copy-writing
 * Illustrations or on-location pictures
-* Brandstorming to enhance your brand for the web
+* Brand-storming to enhance your brand for the web
-* Custom backend
+* Custom back-end
 * Custom website theme

 ## What is our Why?

-Me and John didn't want to be limited to websites.
+John and I didn't want to be limited to websites.
 It was fun, but it wasn't the core of what our purpose.
 After listening to a podcast with Simon Senik, we realized what we were really missing was our _WHY_.
 What was our end goal here?
 Why did we even care?
 There are a million other things you can do besides making website?
 Why did we break into it?
 It took us a while to even figure that out.
 We sat down and talked about it, thought about it in the shower (not together) and kept asking ourselves WHAT IS OUR WHY?
 What is the end goal here?
 What is the dream?
 What difference are we trying to make in the world?

 Here's what we landed on: